ChiChou/grab.js/README.md

 * `-p, --port` the port
 * `-s, --tls` use tis (https, imaps, etc)
-* `--payload` send a payload upon connection.
-Extracted from nmap
+* `--payload` send a payload upon connection. `ls -R nmap/payloads` to see all supported parsers.
-* `--parse` parse banner with nmap's rule
+* `--parser` parse banner with nmap's rule. `ls nmap/parsers` to see all supported parsers.

 ## Special thanks